Last updated on April 20th, 2021

 Rainshowers bring all the parrots to a yard in Sydney

 While in Sydney in February, I was graced with a jaw-dropping urban encounter that I’m still processing.
 After several days of oppressively muggy heat, the skies over Sydney opened up and gave the city an epic rain shower.
-With the entire world praying to every rain god there ever was to give Australian firefighters some support with the bushfires, the sound and sight of rain was welcome.
+With the entire world praying to every rain god there ever was to give Australian firefighters some support with the bushfires, the sound and sight of rain were welcome.
 I found myself humming a take on a classic Toto tune: “I bless the rains down in Australia.”

-Suddenly, I heard a raucous symphony erupt from flock of birds outside that had me flinging open the patio door to stand on the balcony facing the large tree in my friend’s yard.
+Suddenly, I heard a raucous symphony erupt from a flock of birds outside that had me flinging open the patio door to stand on the balcony facing the large tree in my friend’s yard.
 As I peered up into the branches, I saw a company of parrots taking cover under the canopy of leaves — a rainbow of colour against the green.

 I’ve never seen a parrot outside of a cage, and certainly never expected to see an entire flock of them in an urban setting.
 My fingers itched for my phone to snap a photo, but something told me to stay present.
 So I stood, transfixed, for nearly 30 minutes.
 And observed.